Will-404-debug/holbertonschool-ar-vr-portfolio-project/README.md

 ## 📋 Requirements
 - A **VR headset connected to your PC** (tested with Meta Quest 3 + OpenXR).
-- A PC capable of running Unity VR builds.
+- A PC capable of running Unity VR builds → **minimum**: GPU such as an NVIDIA GTX 1060 or AMD Radeon RX 480 or better, a CPU like an Intel i5-4590 or AMD Ryzen 5 1500X or greater, at least 8GB of RAM, a compatible HDMI 1.3 video output, and at least one USB 3.0 port.
 - Please read the **`Docs/`** folder for usage instructions, since UnityMolX is **scientifically centered**.

 ---